 “After following Laetitia Ky on Instagram for many years, it is thrilling to be able to see her photographs in print.
 It’s even more satisfying to learn about her point of view through the personal stories and political beliefs that inspire her at times playful and poignant images.
 Ky’s work is moving and bold.”

-— EMILY RATAJKOWSKI, author of My Body
+— EMILY RATAJKOWSKI, actress, model, and New York Times bestselling author of My Body

 "...a stunning collection of urgent, intimate essays paired with powerful, annotated photos of Ky wearing her hair sculptures, often in lush outdoor Ivorian settings.
 Seamlessly marrying style and substance, the sculptures and essays reveal the author’s journey of self-acceptance, raise awareness of a wide range of social issues, and celebrate African aesthetic and spiritual traditions...Come for the beautiful art as activism, stay for the deeply personal memoir and rich cultural history."

 "This is a fantastic book that is half personal essay and half photography...Laetitia Ky’s hair sculptures and modeling is absolutely magnificent....I think this would be a lovely book to keep on your coffee table.
 Four stars."